Hannah McAllister

 How I review

-Every review ends with a specific recommendation: who should buy this, who absolutely should not, and what cooking pattern justifies the premium price.
-A $700 blender earns its keep if you run it daily; if you don't, the $200 version is doing the same job for less money and a lot less counter footprint.
+Every review ends with a specific recommendation: who should buy this, who should skip it, and what cooking pattern makes the premium price make sense.
+A $700 blender earns its keep if you run it daily.
+A $450 stand mixer mostly does what a $250 one does unless you're baking weekly.
+I'll tell you which side of that line you're on.

 What you won't find here